vibhanshu-mishra/tsd-mcp/README.md

 ## Why This Project Exists

-Structural engineers spend significant time navigating through menus, reports, and spreadsheets just to answer straightforward questions about a model.
+Structural engineers spend significant time navigating reports and dialogs to answer simple questions about their models.

-This project brings AI directly into the structural engineering workflow by exposing the Tekla Structural Designer Remoting API through the Model Context Protocol (MCP).
+This project brings AI directly into Tekla Structural Designer by exposing engineering information through the Model Context Protocol (MCP), allowing engineers to query, review, and understand their models using natural language.

-Instead of manually searching through dialogues, engineers can simply ask:

-- Which members are failing?
-- Show me all W33x130 beams.
-- Generate a steel takeoff.
-- Estimate the structural steel cost.
-- Which sections contribute the most tonnage?

-The goal is to make engineering data conversational.
+The goal is not to replace engineering judgment—it is to make engineering data conversational.

 ---